COSIMA/ocean-ic/README.md

 # Use

-Download a reanalysis dataset, many can be found here:
+Download ORAS4 or GODAS reanalysis dataset, links can be found here:

 https://reanalyses.org/ocean/overview-current-reanalyses